atomist/sdm/README.md

 ## Get Started

-This delivery machine feeds on the Atomist API.
-You'll need to be a member of an Atomist workspace to run it. <!-- TODO: reference auth story -->
+SDMs based on this framework processe events from Atomist SaaS event hub.
+You'll need to be a member of an Atomist workspace to run one.
 Create your own by [enrolling](https://github.com/atomist/welcome/blob/master/enroll.md) at [atomist.com](https://atomist.com).

 Things work best if you install an org webhook, so that Atomist receives events for all your GitHub repos.

 ## Get your Software Delivery Machine

-If the Atomist bot is in your Slack team, type `@atomist create sdm` to have Atomist create a personalized SDM using this project.
-You could also choose to clone the `sample-sdm` project.
+Once the Atomist bot is in your Slack team, type `@atomist create sdm` to have Atomist create a personalized SDM instance using this project.
+You can also clone the `sample-sdm` project.

 ## Run Locally

-This is an Atomist automation client.
+SDM projects are Atomist automation clients.
 See [run an automation client](https://github.com/atomist/welcome/blob/master/runClient.md) for instructions on how to set up your environment and run it under Node.js.

-See [set up](./docs/Setup.md) for additional prerequisites according to the projects you're building.
+See [set up](./docs/Setup.md) for additional prerequisites depending on the projects you're building.

-The client logs to the console so you can see it go.
-Once it runs, here are some things to do:
+The client logs to the console so you can see it run.
+Once it runs, here are some things to do.

-### Start a new project
+- Create a new project using a generator

-In Slack, `@atomist create spring`.
-This will create a Spring Boot repository.
-The SDM will build it!

-To enable deployment beyond the local one, `@atomist enable deploy`.

-### Push to an existing repository

-If you have any Java or Node projects in your GitHub org, try linking one to a Slack channel (`@atomist link repo`), and then push to it.
+- React to push.
 You'll see Atomist react to the push, and the SDM might have some Goals it can complete.

-### Customize

-Every organization has a different environment and different needs.
-Your software delivery machine is yours: change the code and do what helps you.

-In `atomist.config.ts`, you can choose the `machine` to start with. `cloudFoundryMachine` and `k8sMachine` take care of the whole delivery process from project creation through deployment, while other machines focus only on one aspect, such as project creation, static analysis or autofixing problems in repositories.

 > Atomist is about developing your development experience by using your coding skills.
 Change the code, restart, and see your new automations and changed behavior across all your projects, within seconds.

-The rest of this README describes some changes you might make.

-# About this Software Delivery Machine

 ## Implementations of Atomist
 Atomist is a flexible system, enabling you to build your own automations or use those provided by Atomist or third parties.

-This repository is a *reference implementation* of Atomist, which focuses on the goals of a typical delivery flow.
-You can fork it and modify it as the starting point for your own Atomist implementation, or use it purely as a reference.
+This framework is based on the goals of a typical delivery flow.

 ## Concepts
-This repository shows how Atomist can automate important tasks and improve your delivery flow.
+An Atomist SDM can automate important tasks and improve your delivery flow.
 Specifically:

 - How Atomist **command handlers** can be used to create services the right way every time, and help keep them up to date